 In the illustration, you can see how Browning's Invector-DS choke system scales the actual patterns to you get an even progression from the most open tubes to the tightest tubes.

 Important: Browning Invector-DS choke tube designations are not based on the inside diameter as measured by a micrometer but by the actual pattern that is created by each choke.

-In general practice patterns are determined shooting at a 30" circle at 40 yards.
+In general practice patterns are determined by shooting at a 30" circle at 40 yards.
 Our goal in scaling the tubes is a consistent percentage of the pattern from full choke to cylinder choke.
-For example a common specification for FULL CHOKE is for 65-75% of the total pellets to be in the 30" circle at 40 yards.
+For example, a common specification for FULL CHOKE is for 65-75% of the total pellets to be in the 30" circle at 40 yards.
 IMPROVED MODIFIED would put 55-65% of the pellets in the circle at 40 years.
 MODIFIED would be about 45-55% and so forth.
-With today's Invector DS tubes, constriction diameter is NOT the best way to determine choke performance.
-In fact the same is true of many high performance tubes.
+With today's Invector-DS tubes, constriction diameter is NOT the best way to determine choke performance.
+In fact, the same is true of many high-performance tubes.